EnterpriseDB/tpa/docs/src/python.md

   preferred_python_version: python3
 ```

-TPAexec will ignore this setting on distributions where it cannot use
+TPA will ignore this setting on distributions where it cannot use
 Python 3.